5 Things To Do In Kona That Will Make Hawaii Your Next Dream Destination

 2. Exploring Volcanoes National Park

-The park’s highlight is undoubtedly its active volcanoes, Mauna Loa and Kilauea.
-Kilauea, one of the most active volcanoes in the world, offers visitors the chance to see the mesmerizing sight of lava flows.
-Watching molten lava snake its way down the slopes is an experience that stays with you long after you’ve left the island.
-Mauna Loa, though currently not erupting, is another giant that dominates the park’s landscape and adds to the grandeur of the surroundings.
+The park’s centerpiece is its two towering volcanoes: Mauna Loa and Kilauea.
+Kilauea, one of the most active volcanoes on Earth, often offers visitors the chance to witness mesmerizing lava flows.
+Watching the molten rock wind its way down the slopes is an unforgettable spectacle, making you feel as if you’re standing at the edge of the earth’s creation.
+While Mauna Loa is currently dormant, its immense size dominates the park and provides stunning panoramic views of its rugged, volcanic landscape.

 3. Visiting Kona Coffee Plantations